newAM/awry/src/awry.md

 ## Ecosystem

-Many of these are not _true_ RTOS':
+Many of these are not _true_ RTOSs:
 * Some are not real-time
 * Some are more accurately described as execution frameworks instead of operating systems